 The new minimum filing threshold will be \$70.9 million.
 All of the revised thresholds are higher than the current amounts, as shown on the chart below.
-The new HSR Act thresholds likely will be published in the Federal Register later this month, and will become effective 30 days thereafter.

 The FTC also announced the revised jurisdictional dollar thresholds applicable to Clayton Act Section 8 prohibitions of interlocking officers or directors on their corporate boards of directors.
 The revised thresholds are \$28,883,000 for Section 8(a)(1) and \$2,888,300 for Section 8(a)(2)(A).
-These new thresholds will take effect immediately upon publication in the Federal Register.
+These new thresholds took effect immediately upon publication in the Federal Register on January 14, 2013.